Ian Bell's third hundred in successive Ashes matches saw England fight back against Australia in the second Test at Lord's on Thursday.

 Bairstow, on 21, was bowled by Peter Siddle but was told to wait as Dharmasena asked Hill to check for what turned out to be the slightest of no-balls.

-The first over after tea saw fast bowler James Pattinson concede 16 runs, with Bell stroking three elegant boundaries
+The first over after the interval saw fast bowler James Pattinson concede 16 runs, with Bell stroking three elegant boundaries

-With his frontline attack, including teenage left-arm spinner Ashton Agar, finding life tough, Australia captain Michael Clarke turned to Smith as his sixth bowler.
+After his frontline attack, including teenage left-arm spinner Ashton Agar, had found life tough on a typically good Lord's pitch, Australia captain Michael Clarke turned to Smith as his sixth bowler.

 Bell struck Smith's fifth ball, a full toss, for four.